Taste: Nutty, peppery, slightly bitter, warm and pungent with a smokey flavor.

 Add to biryanis (mixed rice dish), pilafs (also mixed rice dish, less spiced than biryanis), breads and biscuits, chutneys, lamb, potatoes, and even mango.

 Pairs well with cardamom, cinnamon, clove, nutmeg, pumpkin seed, and turmeric.

-- Immunity booster (used on an ongoing basis)
+- Immunity booster when used on an ongoing basis.

 Disclaimer: The sole purpose of the Health Benefits section of our spice pantry is to provide information about the tradition of ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.